ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

 tags:
   - ansible
 ---
-# Getting Started with Ansible Builder: Creating Custom Execution Environments
+# Ansible Builder: A Beginners Guide

-An execution environment in Ansible refers to a container image that includes all the necessary dependencies, modules, and plugins to execute Ansible automation.
+## What is Ansible Builder

+Ansible Builder enables you to build and customize execution environments, creating reproducible environments tailored to your specific work needs.
-This ensures consistent and reproducible execution of playbooks and roles by providing an environment with set configurations.
+These environments ensure consistent and reproducible execution of playbooks and roles by providing a known environment.

-By creating custom execution environments using Ansible Builder, you can create reproducible environments tailored to the work you need to do.
-Ansible Builder simplifies dependency management by ensuring consistent, predictable outcomes.

 <!-- more -->

-Let's use Ansible Builder to build an execution environment for managing Proxmox servers.
-Proxmox VE is an open-source virtualization platform similar to VMware vSphere.

-!!! note "Prerequisites"
+Execution environments in Ansible refer to container images that include all the necessary dependencies, modules, and plugins to execute Ansible automation.

+## Prerequisites
 You must have the following installed on your system:

 - Either Podman or Docker
 - Python
 - pip

+## Installation
 We will install using `pip`, the Python package manager.
 We'll install it in a Python virtual environment to isolate the installation and prevent potential conflicts with system packages.
 (You can alternatively install it from Red Hat repositories if you have a Red Hat subscription.)

 Create and activate a virtual environment: